jeffhowarth/eeprimer/lessons/image_bands.md

-## Image bands
+## Displaying image bands

 _Adapted from: 'Exploring images' by J. Howarth in 'Cloud-based Remote Sensing with Google Earth Engine'.
 Edited by J. Cardille, N. Clinton, M. Crowley, D. Saah.
 Springer.
 Summer 2022._

 In this lesson, we explore how to inspect and visualize data stored in image bands.
+You will learn how to load an image with an Earth Engine ID, select bands, display histograms, and add bands as layers to the Map UI.
+You will also learn how to apply information in the histogram to improve the visual contrast of the map layer through stretch enhancement.

 ![image_bands](images/image_bands.png)
 <br>_Figure 1.
 Band 1 visualized as a map layer._